GthiN89/NucleusESP32/README.md

 ## Features Implemented

-With the help of my Software-Defined Radio (SDR), I implemented a RAW protocol for replay using a simple bit-bang method, with plans to upgrade it to more precise timing (previously, I sampled every 430 microseconds).
+With the help of my Software-Defined Radio (SDR), I implemented a RAW protocol for replay using a simple bit-bang pooler method, and later, started to use interrupt as i should to more precise timing (previously, I sampled every 430 microseconds).

 **TV-B-GONE**: Fully operational.
 Can turn TVs on and off.